bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/modules/providers/rest/index.md

     Default:        -
 ```

-The TLS CA file(s) to use for requests.
+The TLS CA file(s) of the fetch client.

 ### `tlsCertFiles` {#tlsCertFiles}